 Did it miss all the important bits?

-Every now and then I watch a movie and afterwards I can’t decide whether it’s good or bad. “iBoy” is such a movie.
+Every now and then I watch a movie and afterward I can’t decide whether it’s good or bad. “iBoy” is such a movie.
 I thought the initial idea was fascinating.
-The fact that Tom (Bill “Broken” Milner), got a bullet through his head, while fleeing from robbers, and his iPhone (which he was using while contacting 911) was shot into smithereens and fragments ended up in his brain, was in itself a original starting point.
-The result afterwards is that, thanks to the advanced technology of iPhone, he’s able to make mental contact with communication networks and information technology stuff.
+The fact that Tom (Bill “Broken” Milner), got a bullet through his head, while fleeing from robbers, and his iPhone (which he was using while contacting 911) was shot into smithereens and fragments ended up in his brain, was in itself an original starting point.
+The result afterward is that thanks to the advanced technology of the iPhone, he’s able to make mental contact with communication networks and information technology stuff.
 Isn’t that breeding ground for an entertaining movie?
-But the moment he demonstrates how he controls a Volkswagen Golf remotely and uses the built-in radio to speak too the passengers, it was a bridge too far.
-As he takes control over any electronic device, it started to feel a bit absurd.
+But the moment he demonstrates how he controls a Volkswagen Golf remotely and uses the built-in radio to speak to the passengers, it was a bridge too far.
+As he takes control of any electronic device, it started to feel a bit absurd.

 Initially, I expected some sort of teen SF (something like “Project Almanac“) after reading its contents.
-And certainly the choice of a childish superhero name, paved the way for that thought.
-So, with some skepticism I started watching this movie.
-But as the story progressed, my suspicion vanished and I could only conclude that the end result was ultimately successful.
+And certainly, the choice of a childish superhero name paved the way for that thought.
+So, with some skepticism, I started watching this movie.
+But as the story progressed, my suspicion vanished and I could only conclude that the result was ultimately successful.
 And not only because of the stunning images of this metropolis and its nightly illuminations.
-Also the performances captivated me.
-Bill Milner really looked like a nerd and was sometimes too timid, but he excels in this role.
+Also, the performances captivated me.
+Bill Milner looked like a nerd and was sometimes too timid, but he excels in this role.
 Rory Kinnear’s contribution is rather limited, but in those few minutes he came across as a cold-blooded and determined criminal you shouldn’t underestimate.
 But especially Maisie Williams steals the show as the vulnerable and traumatized Lucy.
 What a beautiful performance.
-I only hope, no one will come up with the idea to make a film adaptation of someone whose PS4 exploded besides him.
-Or God forbid, an e-cig detonated in someones pocket.
+I only hope, no one will come up with the idea to make a film adaptation of someone whose PS4 exploded beside him.
+Or God forbid, an e-cig detonated in someone’s pocket.
 I can already imagine how this movie would look like.